zero-to-prod/data-model/README.md

 ### Recursive Hydration

-The `DataModel` trait recursively instantiates classes based on their type declarations.
+A `DataModel` recursively instantiates classes based on their type declarations.
 If a property’s type hint is a class, its value is passed to that class’s `from()` method.

 In this example, the `address` element is automatically converted into an `Address` object,